26 research projects funded in BioPhoT second call

 Application IDName (LV)Name (EN)Applicant

-OSI_PIP_BioPhoT-2025/2-0002Continuous capillary refill monitor for microcirculation assessment in intensive careContinuous Capillary Refill Monitor for Critical Care Microcirculation AssessmentUniversity of Latvia
+OSI_PIP_BioPhoT-2025/2-0002Continuous capillary refill replenishment monitor for microcirculation assessment in intensive careContinuous Capillary Refill Monitor for Critical Care Microcirculation AssessmentUniversity of Latvia

-OSI_PIP_BioPhoT-2025/2-0016Identifying fatty acid-dependent cancers for targeted therapyIdentification of fatty acid-addicted cancers for targeted therapyLatvian Institute of Organic Synthesis
+OSI_PIP_BioPhoT-2025/2-0016Identification of prostate cancer-dependent cancer types for targeted therapyIdentification of fatty acid-addicted cancers for targeted therapyLatvian Institute of Organic Synthesis

-OSI_PIP_BioPhoT-2025/2-0058Haemoglobin-based masked oxygen carriers (SHOC)Shielded Haemoglobin-based Oxygen Carriers (SHOC)Latvian Institute of Organic Synthesis
+OSI_PIP_BioPhoT-2025/2-0058Shielded Haemoglobin-based Oxygen Carriers (SHOC)Shielded Haemoglobin-based Oxygen Carriers (SHOC)Latvian Institute of Organic Synthesis

-OSI_PIP_BioPhoT-2025/2-0020Prototype cancer vaccine that will block the immune checkpoint (IC-Vax)Anti-Cancer Vaccine Prototype Targeting Immune Checkpoint (IC-Vax)Latvian Centre for Biomedical Research and Studies
+OSI_PIP_BioPhoT-2025/2-0020Anti-Cancer Vaccine Prototype Targeting Immune Checkpoint (IC-VAX)Anti-Cancer Vaccine Prototype Targeting Immune Checkpoint (IC-Vax)Latvian Centre for Biomedical Research and Studies

-OSI_PIP_BioPhoT-2025/2-0039Permanent road signs with direct applicationDirect-write Afterglow on standard Road Signs (DARS)Institute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0039Reflective road signs with direct application methodDirect-write Afterglow on standard Road Signs (DARS)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0082Adaptive Infrared Laser Underwater Communication System [MARLIN]Maritime Adaptive IR-Laser-based underwater Intercommunications [MARLIN]Institute of Solid State Physics, University of Latvia
+OSI_PIP_BioPhoT-2025/2-0082Maritime Adaptive IR-Laser-based underwater Intercommunications [MARLIN]Maritime Adaptive IR-Laser-based underwater Intercommunications [MARLIN]Institute of Solid State Physics, University of Latvia

 OSI_PIP_BioPhoT-2025/2-0091Polymer-based ammonia sensorPolymer Based Ammonia Sensor (POLYMONIA)Institute of Solid State Physics, University of Latvia

-OSI_PIP_BioPhoT-2025/2-0018Development of a dual chamber compression plant for hydraulic compression of gasesDevelopment of a Dual-Chamber Compression Unit for Gas Hydraulic CompressionVentspils University College
+OSI_PIP_BioPhoT-2025/2-0018Development of a divided chamber compression device for gas hydraulic compressionDevelopment of a Dual-Chamber Compression Unit for Gas Hydraulic CompressionVentspils University College

-OSI_PIP_BioPhoT-2025/2-0066Immobilised polyprenols as slow-acting adaptogens with immunostimulatory activityImmobilised polyprenols as slow-release adaptogens with immunostimulatory activityUniversity of Latvia
+OSI_PIP_BioPhoT-2025/2-0066Immobilized polyprenols as slow-acting adaptogens with immunostimulatory activityImmobilised polyprenols as slow-release adaptogens with immunostimulatory activityUniversity of Latvia

-OSI_PIP_BioPhoT-2025/2-0062Membrane fusion lipids for direct intracellular delivery (FusionX)Membrane Fusion Lipids for Direct Intracellular Delivery (FusionX)Latvian Institute of Organic Synthesis
+OSI_PIP_BioPhoT-2025/2-0062Membrane Fusion Lipids for Direct Intracellular Delivery (FUSIONX)Membrane Fusion Lipids for Direct Intracellular Delivery (FusionX)Latvian Institute of Organic Synthesis

-OSI_PIP_BioPhoT-2025/2-0050Development of a customizable library of compounds for high-throughput fragment screening with NMRDesign of customizable compound library for high-throughput NMR fragment screeningLatvian Institute of Organic Synthesis
+OSI_PIP_BioPhoT-2025/2-0050Design of customizable compound library for high-throughput NMR fragment screeningDesign of customizable compound library for high-throughput NMR fragment screeningLatvian Institute of Organic Synthesis

-OSI_PIP_BioPhoT-2025/2-0096Validation of affordable triage for stem cell therapy (DEPCELL)Affordable Sorting Validation for Accessible Stem Cell Therapy (DEPCELL)Riga Technical University
+OSI_PIP_BioPhoT-2025/2-0096Affordable Sorting Validation for Accessible Stem Therapy (DEPCELL)Affordable Sorting Validation for Accessible Stem Cell Therapy (DEPCELL)Riga Technical University

-“BioPhoT aims to foster the development of high value-added technologies in the fields of biomedicine, medical technologies, pharmaceuticals, photonics and smart materials, bridging the gap between science and the commercial sector.
+BioPhoT aims to foster the development of high value-added technologies in the fields of biomedicine, medical technologies, pharmaceuticals, photonics and smart materials, bridging the gap between science and the commercial sector.
 At least 35 new technologies with high commercialisation potential are expected to be created by 2032.

 Since its launch, 223 research and innovation project applications have been received during the two funding calls, demonstrating the high level of interest in the initiative among scientists.
 The first call for proposals supported 40 projects.
 Around a quarter of these projects are biomedical and healthcare-related, such as innovative approaches to sepsis, cancer and infection diagnostics.
 The same number of projects represent medical technologies, including the development of new devices, sensors and diagnostic solutions.
 There is also a strong focus on photonics and optical technologies, solutions for fibre optic sensors, fluorescent coatings and infrared spectroscopy.
 Eight other projects are on smart materials, including innovative biomaterials and sustainable composites, and four on environmental and energy topics.